CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-ios.md

 (cd browser && make)
 ```

-The configure script puts the app name as the `CFBundleDisplayName` property into the `ios/Mobile/Info.plist` file, and sets up some symbolic links that point to the Collabora Office core source and build directories (which typically will be the same, of course).
+The configure script puts the app name as the `CFBundleDisplayName` property into the `ios/Mobile/Info.plist` file, and sets up some symbolic links that point to the engine source and build directories (which typically will be the same, of course).

 3.2) Before opening the Xcode project for the first time
    - seriously consider disabling source code indexing, this